Cynthia Gregory: Personal life

 Gregory is the daughter of Konstantin (a dress manufacturer) and Marcelle Tremblay Gregory.
 She married Terrence S. Orr (a fellow dancer with American Ballet Theatre) in 1966; they were divorced in 1975.
 She married John Hemminger (a rock music manager and promoter) in 1976; he died in 1984.
 She married attorney Hilary B. Miller in 1985; they were divorced in 2008.
-Her children are a stepdaughter, Amanda Christine Miller, and a son, Lloyd Gregory Miller (deceased 2017).
+Her children are a stepdaughter, Amanda Christine Miller, and a son, Lloyd Gregory Miller (died 2017).

 Gregory is the author of Ballet is the Best Exercise.
 Her children’s book, Cynthia Gregory Dances Swan Lake, was published in October 1990.

 Gregory devotes free time to interpreting her most memorable roles through pen-and-ink and watercolor drawings.
 Her work has been shown at the gallery at Lincoln Center, the annual art shows of Greenwich and Rowayton, Connecticut, at private art galleries, and on dance posters and CD covers.